nhsconnect/FHIR-NRLS-API/pages/integration/integration_access_tokens_JWT.md

 ## Access Tokens (JWT)##

-In order to access the NRL clients MUST send an access token (JWT) with each request using the standard HTTP Authorization request header.
+Clients MUST send an access token (JWT) with each request to the NRL or the SSP using the standard HTTP Authorization request header.
 The JWT MUST conform to the [Spine JWT](https://developer.nhs.uk/apis/spine-core/security_jwt.html) definition.

-The claims of the NRL JWT is the same as those defined in the Spine Core JWT however the rules that govern the validation of those claims are different.
+The claims of the JWT are the same as those defined in the Spine Core JWT however the rules that govern the validation of those claims are different.
 From an NRL perspective the rules defined here override rules defined for the Spine Core.
 Where a Spine Core rule is not explicitly replaced here then the Spine Core rule stands.

 ### Claims ###

-In the Spine JWT definition the `requesting_organistion` claim is marked as optional however for NRL this claim MUST be supplied.
+In the Spine JWT definition the `requesting_organisation` claim is marked as optional however this claim MUST be supplied for all NRL and SSP requests.

 ### Validation ###